 Remote Access Tools (RAT) Attacks

-In this form of social engineering the scammer will convince the user to install a remote access tool to allow the scammer to take control and act on their behalf.
-For example the scammer will pose as an IT or tech support company, or as the financial institution, and ask the user to give them control so they can perform operations on their behalf.
-Once the user is convinced to give control to the scammer, the scammer will quickly take over an online banking session and transfer fund to malicious accounts.
+In this form of social engineering, the scammer will convince the user to install a remote access tool to allow the scammer to take control of their device and act on their behalf.
+For example, the scammer will pose as an IT or tech support company or financial institution, and ask the user to give them control so they can perform operations on their behalf.
+Once the user is convinced to give control to the scammer, the scammer will quickly take over an online banking session and transfer funds.

-Social engineering is different from other types of cyber attacks because of its reliance on the human element for success.
+Social engineering is different from other types of cyber attacks because of it relies on the human element for success.
 As a result, detecting and preventing social engineering requires a unique approach.
-In particular, behavioral biometrics is adept at helping banks, insurance companies, and other organizations to prevent the success of social engineers by detecting when they’re using stolen information, or manipulating users to enter their own information, to access an online account.
+In particular, behavioral biometrics is adept at stopping social engineers from being successful by detecting when they’re using stolen information or manipulating users to enter their own information to access an online account.

 Fraudsters are constantly evolving their methods and developing new and more sophisticated social engineering tactics so the ones we see today are sure to evolve.
-And with large-scale data breaches on the rise, more and more information is available for social engineers to exploit.
+The growth of digital banking, faster payments, and P2P networks are contributing to scam activity.